openwisp/netjsongraph.js/README.md

 4. Replace the old version of netjsongraph.css with the new version
 5. Replace the deprecated options with the equivalent new options.
 See the **Arguments** section for more details.

-Following is the list of deprecated options:
+The following list shows the deprecated options:

 - `defaultStyle`
 - `scaleExtent`